LukeSmithxyz/based.cooking/src/cooked-chickpeas.md

 # Cooked Chickpeas

 Easy recipe for cooked chickpeas.
-Can be add to salads, rice, or almost anything else.
+Can be added to salads, rice, or almost anything else.

-- ⏲️ Prep time: 1 min
+- ⏲ Prep time: 1 min
 - 🍳 Cook time: 15 min
-- 🍽️ Servings: 3
+- 🍽 Servings: 3

 ## Ingredients